FreeRTOS/iot-reference-esp32/README.md

 ### Authentication (Based on X.509 certificates)

+#### Server Authentication

+Server certificates allow devices to verify that they're communicating with AWS IoT and not another server impersonating AWS IoT.
+By default [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem) (signed by Amazon Trust Services Endpoints CA) is embedded in applications, for more information please refer to https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html#server-authentication

 #### Device Authentication

 AWS IoT can use AWS IoT-generated certificates or certificates signed by a CA certificate for device authentication.
 To use a certificate that is not created by AWS IoT, you must register a CA certificate.
 All device certificates must be signed by the CA certificate you register.
 Please refer to guide at https://docs.aws.amazon.com/iot/latest/developerguide/device-certs-your-own.html for step-by-step instructions to register custom X.509 certificates.

-#### Server Authentication

-Server certificates allow devices to verify that they're communicating with AWS IoT and not another server impersonating AWS IoT.
-By default [Amazon Root CA 1](https://www.amazontrust.com/repository/AmazonRootCA1.pem) (signed by Amazon Trust Services Endpoints CA) is embedded in applications, for more information please refer to https://docs.aws.amazon.com/iot/latest/developerguide/managing-device-certs.html#server-authentication
+##### Programming Certificates for Device Authentication

+The example provided supports two ways of accessing certificates required for device identity:
+1. Using the [Digital Signature Peripheral](https://docs.espressif.com/projects/esp-idf/en/latest/esp32c3/api-reference/peripherals/ds.html) on the ESP32-C3
+2. Using hardcoded certificates directly embedded in the App Binary

+> While use of the DS Peripheral is the recommended and most secure way for handling certificates in a production environment, the default developer-friendly workflow is the use of hardcoded certificates.
+> Steps for configuring and using the DS Peripheral can be found in the [Security](#security) section.

-#### Installing Private Key & Certificate
+#### Hardcoded Private Key & Certificate

 As part of creating a device certificate, you downloaded a Private Key (`xxx-private.pem.key`) and a Certificate file (`xxx-certificate.pem.crt`).
 These keys need to be loaded by the ESP32-C3 to identify itself.